Florida woman attacked by alligator

 PORT ST. JOHN, Fla. - Brevard County Sheriff's deputies responded to a woman who was bitten by an alligator in Port St. John on Saturday.

+"It's scary," he said.
+"We pull her out and her side and her thigh is open.
+30 seconds later, we see an alligator head pop up."
-The attack happened around 3 p.m. in the area of Golfview Boulevard and Port St. John Parkway in Brevard County.

-The woman was flown to a hospital as a trauma alert.
-No information has been released about her condition at this time.
+Because of inaccessibility, Tillman was brought to the area of Golfview Boulevard and Port St. John Parkway in Brevard County, where she was airlifted to a hospital as a trauma alert patient.

-The Florida Fish and Wildlife Conservation Commission will be in charge of the investigation.
+The Florida Fish and Wildlife Conservation Commission is in charge of the investigation, and said Tillman is expected to be okay.

+"As far as alligator bites, I think this is the second I've had in 35 years," Brevard County Fire Rescue District Chief Thomas Uzel said.

 The last major alligator attack to happen in Florida was at Moss Park in 2017 after an alligator bit a 10-year-old girl at Lake Mary Jane.
-Two years later the park is still closed.
+Two years later, the park's swimming and beach area is still closed.

 In 2016 an alligator snatched a child from the shoreline of a lagoon outside Disney World’s Grand Floridian Resort & Spa.
 The beach had "no swimming" signs but none warning about alligators.